 This integration can cut costs by up to 65% and save teams around 15 hours each week by automating data synchronization.
 It transforms how efficiently data is turned into user-facing applications.

-The integration blends the strength of SQL data management - leveraging SQL views and stored procedures - with Adalo's single-codebase framework.
+The integration blends the strength of SQL data management—leveraging SQL views and stored procedures—with Adalo's single-codebase framework.
 Changes made in one place instantly update across iOS, Android, and web platforms, all while your SQL backend manages data storage, relationships, and business logic.

 For teams already using SQL infrastructure, this approach offers the quickest way to bring legacy data into modern mobile experiences.
 Instead of replacing proven systems, you're building on them, reducing risks, speeding up deployment, and preparing to scale as your user base grows.
-It’s a seamless way to bridge legacy data with cutting-edge mobile solutions, ensuring your apps grow alongside your business.

 Related Blog Posts